 The District contributes to the Teacher Retirement System of Texas (the "System"), a public employee retirement system.
 It is a cost-sharing, multiple-employer defined benefit pension plan with one exception: all risks and costs are not shared by the District but are the liability of the State of Texas.
 The System provides service retirement and disability retirement benefits, and death benefits to pan members and beneficiaries.
-The System operates primarily under the provisions of the Texas Constitution and Texas Government Code, Title 8, Subtitle C. See "Notes To The Financial Statements - 8.
+The System operates primarily under the provisions of the Texas Constitution and Texas Government Code, Title 8, Subtitle C. See "Notes to the Financial Statements - 8.
 Teacher Retirement System of Texas Pension Plan" as set out in the audited financial statements of the District for the year ended August 31, 2024, as set forth in APPENDIX C attached hereto.

 The District contributes to the Texas Public School Retired Employees Group Insurance Program ("TRS-Care"), a cost-sharing multiple-employer defined benefit post-employment health care plan administered by the TRS.
 TRS-Care provides health care coverage for certain persons (and their dependents) who retired under TRS.
-See "Notes To The Financial Statements - 10.
-Other Post-Employment Benefit (OPEB) Plans - TRS Care" in the audited financial statements of the District for the year ended August 31, 2024, as set forth in APPENDIX C attached hereto.
+See "Notes to the Financial Statements - 10.
+Other Post-Employment Benefits (OPEB) Plan - TRS-Care" in the audited financial statements of the District for the year ended August 31, 2024, as set forth in APPENDIX C attached hereto.

 In June 2012, the Government Accounting Standards Board ("GASB") issued Statement No. 68 Accounting and Financial Reporting for Pensions, which was later amended by GASB Statement No. 71 Pension Transition for Contributions Made Subsequent to the Measurement Date, each in an effort to improve accounting and financial reporting by state and local governments related to pensions.
 GASB Statement No. 68 requires reporting entities, such as the District, to recognize their proportionate share of the net pension liability and operating statement activity related to changes in collective pension liability.
 Reporting entities, such as the District, that contribute to the TRS pension plan will report a liability on the face of their government-wide financial statements.
-Such reporting began with the District's fiscal year ending August 31, 2015.
 See "CHANGE IN NET ASSETS" in APPENDIX C attached hereto.
 GASB Statement No. 68 applies only to pension benefits and does not apply to OPEB or TRS-Care related liabilities.
-At the conclusion of the 2023-2024 fiscal year, the District had a net pension liability of \$2,260,333.
+At the conclusion of the 2023-2024 fiscal year, the District had a net pension liability of \$1,286,432.